astronomer/docs/learn/airflow-duckdb.md

 Airflow can interact with DuckDB in three key ways:

 - Use the DuckDB Python package directly in [@task decorated tasks](airflow-decorators.md).
 This method is useful if you want to do ad-hoc analysis in-memory or combine information stored in various DuckDB files.
-- Connect to DuckDB via the [DuckDB Airflow provider](https://registry.astronomer.io/providers/airflow-provider-duckdb/versions/0.1.0).
+- Connect to DuckDB via the [DuckDB Apache Airflow® provider](https://registry.astronomer.io/providers/airflow-provider-duckdb/versions/0.1.0).
 The DuckDB Airflow provider is ideal if you access the same DuckDB database from many tasks in your Airflow environment and want to standardize this connection in a central place.
 You can also use the DuckDBHook to create custom operators to modularize your DuckDB interactions from within Airflow.
 - Use DuckDB with the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html).
 The Astro Python SDK is an open-source package created by Astronomer to make interactions with relational data simple and tool-agnostic.
 The Astro Python SDK is the ideal tool if you want to easily connect to several database tools without changing any underlying code.

 In this tutorial we will cover the first two ways.
 To learn more about how to connect to DuckDB (and other data warehouses) with the Astro Python SDK, see [Write a DAG with the Astro Python SDK](astro-python-sdk.md).